 All activities in the Area should be conducted in such a manner as to minimize impacts on the environment.
 Alternative energy sources (e.g. solar, wind, fuel cells) should be used wherever practicable in order to minimize fossil fuel usage.
-Specific guidelines for the conduct of activities in the Area are provided in Appendices A-E.
+Specific guidelines for the conduct of activities in the Area are provided in Appendices A-D.

-Tourism and non-governmental expeditions should additionally ensure their activities have minimal impact on the scientific activities being conducted within the Area, and on Torgersen Island are carried out in accordance with Appendix E (see also the Antarctic Treaty Visitor Site Guide: Torgersen Island available from the Antarctic Treaty Secretariat at https://www.ats.aq).
+Tourism and non-governmental expeditions should additionally ensure their activities have minimal impact on the scientific activities being conducted within the Area.